2-REC/hugo-myblog-theme/README.md

               ```
     * TOC: 'enableSingleToc' in params.toml, overridable per post in markdown(?)
 - sidebars
+    * width of sidebars can be changed by setting values in 'data/grid.toml'
 - galleries
 - footer
   showSocialLinks, etc.
 - about page
+    * create 'content/about' directory, with 'index.md' file with minimum content:
+        ```
+        ---
+        title: About
+        type: about
+        ---
+        ```
 - contact page

 ...

+#### NAVBAR
+* entries defined by directories in 'content'.
+* height of navbar can be changed by setting values in 'data/grid.toml'

 TODO:
 - adapt params